History of the Philippines (1946–1965): Quirino administration (1948–1953)

-The Magsaysay administration (1953–1957)
+Magsaysay administration (1953–1957)

 In the 1953 election, Magsaysay was elected president over the incumbent Elpidio Quirino, with the scarcely concealed help of American officials and funds.
-He was sworn into office wearing the Barong Tagalog, a first by a Philippine president.
+He was sworn into office wearing the barong tagalog, a first by a Philippine president.

 As president, he was a close friend and supporter of the United States and a vocal spokesman against communism during the Cold War.
 He led the foundation of the Southeast Asia Treaty Organization also known as the Manila Pact of 1954, that aimed to defeat Marxist–Leninist movements in Southeast Asia, South Asia, and Oceania.
 During his term, he made Malacañang Palace literally a "house of the people", opening its gates to the public.

 One example of his integrity followed a demonstration flight aboard a new plane belonging to the Philippines Air Force (PAF).
 President Magsaysay asked what the operating costs per hour were for that type of aircraft, then wrote a personal check to the PAF, covering the cost of his flight.

 On March 16, 1957, Magsaysay left Manila for Cebu City where he spoke at three educational institutions.
 That same night, at about 1 a.m., he boarded the presidential plane "Mt.
 Pinatubo", a C-47, heading back to Manila.
 In the early morning hours of March 17, his plane was reported missing.
 It was late in the afternoon that day that newspapers reported that the airplane had crashed on Mount Manunggal in Cebu and that 25 of the 26 passengers and crew aboard were killed.
 Only newspaperman Nestor Mata survived.
 Vice President Carlos P. Garcia, who was on an official visit to Australia at the time, assumed the presidency to serve out the last eight months of Magsaysay's term.

 An estimated 2 million people attended Magsaysay's burial on March 22, 1957.

-The Garcia administration (1957–1961)
+Garcia administration (1957–1961)

 Garcia assumed the presidency after Ramón Magsaysay died in a plane crash on March 17, 1957, and was elected later the same year, in the Election 1957, to a full term.

 During his administration, he acted on the Bohlen–Serrano Agreement which shortened the lease of the US Bases from 99 years to 25 years and made it renewable after every five years.

 He was well known when he exercised the Filipino First policy during his term in office.
 This policy heavily favored Filipino businessmen over foreign investors.
 He was also responsible for changes in retail trade which greatly affected the Chinese businessmen in the country.
 He also made a program focused on thriftiness.

 At the end of his second term, he ran for re–election in the Election 1961 in November 1961, but was defeated by Diosdado Macapagal, who served as vice-president under him, but belonged to the opposing Liberal Party — in the Philippines the president and the vice-president are elected separately.